jayp1206/CoolerGuy/README.md

 - Switch to the secure desktop when prompting for elevation: Enabled

-### Windows Defender Firewall with Advanced Security
+### Windows Defender Firewall with Advanced Security (Configure Windows Defender Firewall?)

 #### Domain Profile
 - Firewall state: On